It Takes a Village -2-

 We have experienced God’s faithfulness in every season.

-When I stopped working and my husband’s salary was lower than mine.
+When I stopped working, my husband’s salary was lower than mine.

 When we sold everything, rented out our house, and my husband quit his comfortable, well-paying job to go to the mission field.